The Nest

 Changes to the owner use exception for rent-regulated housing.

-moving in New YorkThe 2019 law limits the “owner use” provision to using a single rent-regulated unit by the owner or their family members as their primary residence.
+moving in New YorkThe 2019 law limits the “owner use” provision to using a single rent-regulated unit as the owner’s or their family members’ primary residence.
 The landlord must prove an “immediate and compelling” necessity instead of just a “good faith” standard employed before the 2019 law.

 The new law also restricts eligibility of the owner use except if its tenant is over 62 years old, is disabled, or has occupied the apartment for at least 15 years.